filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 As a technology gets built out, it adds layers of capabilities, including the new Filecoin layer that supports smart contracts:

-- Layer 0: Our storage and retrieval layer
+- Layer 0: Storage and retrieval
-- Layer 1: Our on-chain, state layer
+- Layer 1: On-chain, state changes
-- Layer 2: Our off-chain, data layer
+- Layer 2: Off-chain, data access

 #### Layer 0: storage and retrieval layer